-This dreamy Chocolate Satin Pie has a fudgy custard topped with a cloud of whipped cream and a mound of ripe berries!
+This dreamy Dark Chocolate Satin Pie has a fudgy custard topped with a cloud of whipped cream and a mound of ripe berries!
 Perfect for any special occasion!

-Chocolate Satin Pie
+Dark Chocolate Satin Pie

 For our Thanksgiving feast, pumpkin pie is a given.
 The second pie used to be up for grabs.
 If my parents were visiting, it would be my excuse to make pecan.
 Apple was a natural choice, too.
 But lately, I’ve been making French silk pie, and we’re in a rut.

 According to the crew, the bonus pie now MUST be French silk.
 But, as my food blogger friends know, we don’t like to make the same recipes over and over.
 New recipes=New blog posts.
 Get it?
 My family doesn’t.
 I thought I’d show them that the epitome of a rich chocolate pie doesn’t have to be French silk.
 How about Chocolate Satin Pie?
 With an easy graham cracker crust that doesn’t require rolling, a rich chocolate filling, and a spectacular berries and cream topping?
 They were sold when I first made this pie years ago for Thanksgiving.

 How to Make a No-Bake Dark Chocolate Pie

 This pie was so simple to put together.
 The hardest part was finding beautiful plump raspberries!